healthchecks/healthchecks/README.md

 ## Database Configuration

-Database configuration is stored in `hc/settings.py` and can be overriden in `hc/local_settings.py`.
-The default database engine is SQLite.
-To use PostgreSQL, create `hc/local_settings.py` if it does not exist, and put the following in it, changing it as neccessary:
+Database configuration is loaded from environment variables.
+If you need to use a non-standard configuration, you can override the database configuration in `hc/local_settings.py` like so:

 ```python
 DATABASES = {